MinchinWeb/blog.minchin.ca/content/20200717-seafoam-245-released.md

 so they often just never happen...).
 You'll notice in the changelog below it's not uncommon to see multiple releases the same day.

+A final thing I noticed was lacking from the project readme was any sort of sample images.
+This is hope will prove simple and easy to fix.

 ### Fallback fonts (i.e. "broken")

 ![fallback fonts]({filename}images/2020/broken_fonts.png)